Home

 Small bird habitat corridors and connections and how to improve linear corridors

-Find out about creating small bird habitat corridors and connections including a practical example the Hunters Hill small bird habitat corridor (1.68MB)
+Find out about creating small bird habitat corridors and connections including a practical example the Hunters Hill small bird habitat corridor (1.68MB) and read about the Shrimptons Creek habitat corridor project.
+These are stories of the start of these projects to around 2019 - 2020.
+Since then we have continued to work on both habitat corridors.

 Check out our poster on how to plant a small bird habitat haven in your garden creating a valuable connection between habitat areas A3 size and A4 size.